verycareful/NotBigBrother/README.md

 - Your name
 - Your date of birth
 - Any other website you've ever verified on
-- When or how you originally got verified
+- How you originally got verified
 - Any connection to your identity whatsoever

 ### Step 4: Verification (Website and NotBigBrother's Public Key)